-Preliminary Round.
-The playing floor should meet all specifications.
+Regionals.
+The playing floor should meet all specifications as outlined in the 2018 and 2019 NCAA Women's Volleyball Rules and Interpretations.
 The minimum area as described in the rules book will be the guideline for determining the playable area.
 Once the minimum playable area is reached, space for cheerleaders, photographers and other necessary personnel can be determined.

 Competition Floor.
 If a sport court is used, it must be placed on a wooden floor with padding.
 Placing the floor directly on the concrete or like surface is prohibited.